-Flood insurance policies have varying coverage!
 Flood insurance is also available for contents, renters, and properties outside of the SFHA.
 Check with your insurance agent about the coverage that is best for you.

-Flood Insurance Property Tax Exemption
+10.3.4 Flood Insurance Property Tax Exemption

 In January 2019, the New York State legislature passed a new law drafted by Assemblywoman Pamela Hunter which authorized a special property tax exemption for households within the City of Syracuse required to purchase flood insurance.
 This exemption could result in up to approximately \$750 in reduced City taxes.
 In order to qualify for the exemption, the property must be: